Hillary Clinton Excuses Put Out To Pasture Via Jaw-Dropping Words From Beloved Colleague [Opinion]

 — Jay Gershbein (@JG_Report) July 24, 2017

-With Schumer changing the tide and sending Hillary out to sea this really does speak to the desperation of the Democrats to pull it all together for future elections, but they have one major problem and that is there’s nobody at the helm.
+With Schumer changing the tide and sending Hillary out to sea, this really does speak to the desperation of the Democrats to pull it all together for future elections, but they have one major problem and that is there’s nobody at the helm.
 Schumer is not that well known to be crowned the leader of the Democratic Party and Pelosi is too well known and too disliked to take that position.
 So while they are cleaning the musty old dwelling known as the Democratic Party of yesteryear, they need new blood to take the reigns.
 There doesn’t seem to be anyone who would fit that bill within their scopes right now.

 .@SenSchumer ST????P YOUR WHINING❗️